keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 ```

-The problem with this solution is the following.
 The highlighted area represents the actual transformation,
 while the rest is boilerplate that makes sure that the
 transformation is applied recursively.